Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Preliminaries

 \section{Preliminaries}

-In this paper, we focus on a \textbf{regression} problem, i.e., approximating a black-box function $f:\Xs \subset \R^d \to \R$ from noisy samples $y_i$ corresponding to some $x_i\in \Xs$. \begin{ass} \textit{(Stochastic active samples with sub-Gaussian noise)} The agent is able to choose $n$ query points in advance, receiving a dataset of samples $\{x_i,y_i\}_{i=1}^n$ given by realizations of $Y_i$ such that
+In this paper, we focus on a \textbf{regression} problem, i.e., approximating a black-box function $f:\Xs \subset \R^d \to \R$ from noisy samples $y_i$ corresponding to some $x_i\in \Xs$. \begin{ass} \textit{(Passive design with sub-Gaussian noise)} The agent is able to choose $n$ query points in advance, receiving a dataset of samples $\{x_i,y_i\}_{i=1}^n$ given by realizations of $Y_i$ such that $\E[Y_i]=\E[f(x_i)]$ and $Y_i-f(x_i)$ is $\sigma$-sub-Gaussian independent from $Y_j$ for $j\neq i$. \end{ass}